xonsh/xonsh/docs/tutorial.rst

     This is formatted with the time format string found in ``time_format``.
   * ``time_format``: A time format string, defaulting to ``"%H:%M:%S"``.

+.. note:: See the section below on ``PROMPT_FIELDS`` for more information on changing.

 xonsh obeys the ``$VIRTUAL_ENV_DISABLE_PROMPT`` environment variable `as defined by virtualenv <https://virtualenv.pypa.io/en/latest/reference/
 #envvar-VIRTUAL_ENV_DISABLE_PROMPT>`__.
 If this variable is truthy, xonsh